-While the poor, homeless and starving are important too, I am very saddened by the lack of acknowledgment incest survivors get.
+While the poor, homeless and starving are important too, I am disappointed by the lack of acknowledgment incest survivors get.

 The incest victim children live under a different bridge.
 They are society’s UNseen.
 They live in fear and shame their whole lives without anyone noticing.
 How do we justify having created a world for them to feel too scared and ashamed to tell ANYONE… that we created a world where the most suffering have ***NO VOICE AT ALL*** And worse than that?
 Ignored by all the missionaries, saviors and philanthropists and social justice warriors.
+Where are all the memes validating the stories of incest survivors?
 At least the philanthropists get to the needy.
 But the incested?

-Incest survivors may be dressed well, have a smile on their face, have a nice home and nice car in a nice clean city with a nice job and a fancy diploma, but deep down they are DYING.
-Underneath their smiles, they are screaming.
+Incest survivors may be dressed well, have a smile on their face, have a nice home and nice car in a nice clean city with a nice job and a fancy diploma, but deep down they might be DYING.
+Underneath their smiles, they are probably screaming.
 They are forced by our culture to wear a facade because people like you and I tell them to “move on already” or “someone else has it worse”.
-Survivors know they can’t tell anyone due to the amount of insensitive replies they know they will receive.
-People don’t like being lectured.
-They just want to be supported, validated, known, seen and heard.
+Survivors know they can’t tell anyone due to the amount of gas-lighting they know they will receive.
+People don’t like being lectured to.
+They just want to be validated, understood, seen and heard.

 The “just be happy” brigade are partly responsible for our suicide culture and for our addiction culture since we aren’t allowed an outlet.
-The majority of people who kill themselves and succumb to addictive behavior, feel alone in their pain.
-And even more alone when told to “just be positive” or to “move on”.
-Pedophiles, on the other hand, get much more respect.
+What if the majority of people who kill themselves and succumb to addictive behavior do so because they feel alone in their pain?
+And even more alone when told to “live in the now” or to “move on”.
+Child molesters on the other hand, get much more respect.
 Our culture, believe it or not, wants us to understand them more and see them as humans who “just have a different way of loving children”.

-Marilyn Van Derbur has been the first courageous and real savior to ever step foot on this terrain and the whole latter part of her life has been devoted to insest victims who NEVER HAD A VOICE before her arrival.
-Marilyn is 80 years old right now and she’s still helping victims!
+Marilyn Van Derbur has been the first courageous and real savior to ever step foot on this terrain and the whole latter part of her life has been devoted to incest victims who didn’t have a voice before her arrival.
+Marilyn is 81 years old right now and she’s still helping victims!
 She has set up the Survivor United Network (S.U.N) to get help for victims, she has given lectures all over the states more than anybody else has and spends 4-5 hours a day answering emails from victims and some email her several times a day.
 She is helping them, validating them, listening to them, supporting them, and giving the love to them they could never get from “a friend”.
 If you read her book “Miss America By Day” you will learn the great sacrifice she made and how she had lost several friends trying to help incest victims.
 It is not cool to help incest survivors.
 People will judge you and/or distance themselves from you.
-Even I scared a friend away over my own activism due to a page I had made to help survivors feel less alone.
+Even I scared a couple of my friends away over my own activism due to a page I had made to help survivors feel less alone.

 Do you see what I mean by the imbalance here?
 It’s like choosing to only help the physically disabled as you can see them in their wheelchair, but ignoring, belittling and shaming those who have invisible diseases such as Cushings, Lupus, or Addisons.